 The Truth About Battery Degradation

 Battery degradation doesn’t happen all at once.
-On average, EV batteries lose about 1-2% of their range per year depending on the factors discussed earlier.
+On average, electric car batteries lose about 1-2% of their range per year depending on the factors discussed earlier.
 Fortunately, most batteries are designed for durability and will outlast the usable life of a vehicle.